-Join Tom Green for an in-depth discussion in this video What Principle doesn’t do, part of UX Design Tools: Principle.
+Join Tom Green for an in-depth discussion in this video What Principle doesn’t do, part of Principle for UX Design.

 - [Voiceover] As you have discovered so far, there is a lot you can do with Principle.
 Yet before we get working with assets that go into the Principle artboards, let's take a moment to keep in mind what Principle can't do.
 This is not to discourage you from attempting to find the edges of Principle's potential, but more to get you into the proper mindset when assembling artboards and projects in Principle.
 At its heart, Principle is an assembly application.
 It is where you place the assets on an artboard, and then determine how the user will move between them.

 As you move through this chapter, this message will come through loud and clear.
 The actual creative work, the creation of the assets, is done elsewhere.
 Vectors, for example, are created in Sketch, or as shown here, in Illustrator.
 Bitmaps are edited and manipulated in Sketch and/or Photoshop.
 Layouts are created in Artboards, in Photoshop, or in Sketch, and brought into Principle in a manner that will render them properly if they are to be tested on Android or iOS devices.